Select a language

 The development team is able to "spend" the error budget when releasing a new feature.
 Using the SLO and error budget, the development team can determine whether or not a product or service is able to launch based on the available error budget.

 Site reliability engineers split their time between operations tasks and project work.
-According to SRE best practices from Google, a site reliability engineer can spend a maximum of 50% of their time on operations, which should be monitored to ensure they don’t go over.
+According to SRE best practices from Google, a site reliability engineer can only spend a maximum of 50% of their time on operations, which should be monitored to ensure they don’t go over.

 The rest of the time should be spent on development tasks like creating new features, scaling the system, and implementing automation.